**Updated for 2017 changes

 Let’s tackle the earnings question first.
 What counts as earnings in the income limit is (a) wages and (b) NET earnings from self-employment.
 Sources of income that don’t count towards the income limit include pensions, interest, annuities, IRA distributions and capital gains.

 So what about if you retire in the middle of a year and have already exceeded the income limit?
 In this case, there is a one-year exception to the annual earnings limit.
 It’s simply replaced with a monthly earnings limit.
-That amount you can earn-and escape withholding- in the years prior to your full retirement age is $1,310 per month.
-In the year you attain full retirement age, you can earn up to $3,490 per month without having benefits withheld.
-As always, once you attain FRA—there is NO earning limit.
-Just remember…this is a one time exception!
+That amount you can earn-and escape withholding- in the years prior to your full retirement age is $1,410 per month.
+In the year you attain full retirement age, you can earn up to $3,740 per month without having benefits withheld.

 And last, what happens if your benefits are already being withheld because your income is too high?
 Don’t despair…you aren’t missing payments that you’ll never get back.
 The Social Security Administration will simply recalculate your benefits at your full retirement age to reflect the months that benefits were withheld.